argoproj-labs/hera/docs/examples/workflows/misc/dynamic_resources.md

             # This relies on the `with_param` field, as Hera needs to know there's some dynamic input to `resource_consumer`
             c >> resource_consumer(with_param=c.result)
             # by comparison, `another_resource_consumer` has kwargs set, so Hera will not infer that you want to map
-            # the output of `generate_resources` to the inputs.
-Instead, it creates the kwargs for you, and lets you take
+            # all of the outputs of `generate_resources` to the inputs.
+Instead, you are able to map the values you want,
-            # control of the mapping!
-This is because Hera cannot know whether you intend to map only 1 param, or all of
-            # them, so it empowers you to set it!
+            # and use the default value of for `mem` in the `another_resource_consumer` script template.
             c >> another_resource_consumer(
                 with_param=c.result,
                 arguments={"cpu": "{{item.cpu}}"},